-Applications for Valle scholarships are due each year on February 1 for abroad experiences that start later in the year.
-Since the Valle program allows students to define their experience, it generally takes longer to create a good application, so interested students should plan accordingly.
+Each year applications for exchange scholarships are accepted from October 1st until the following February 1st.
+More details and COVID-19 precautions and contingencies are described within the application itself.
+Since the Valle program allows students to define their experience, it takes longer than normal to create a good application, so interested students should plan accordingly.
 In fact, we call applications proposals because students are proposing an experience.

 Applications are submitted online where a set of basic instructions is included.
 You may save your application at any time and return to it later to finish.

 In addition to asking for standard information (your name, address, etc.) the application requires a few items that students should consider and prepare in advance.

 - Current resume.
 You should have a current resume to upload in PDF or MS Word form.
 This helps us understand your academic and work history and any other special features or skills you wish to mention.